shellpwn-in/S.H.E.L.L-CTF-2022/web/More ILLUSION/README.md

 # More ILLUSION

 By the name it suggests that its sequel of ILLUSION.
+Testing for previous filters they are applied here also.

 Going on URL renders same page as ILLUSION one -
 ![image](https://user-images.githubusercontent.com/86155751/183234961-d12abafe-3e56-4718-ba02-a03169dcc713.png)